 PHS offers a comprehensive program of studies that requires all students to attend school for eight semesters.
-In the event that a student and their parent seek to graduate early, consideration will be decided on a caseby-case basis, and is subject to review and recommendation by the Academic Review Committee, comprised of the high school leadership team and the student's respective school counselor.
+In the event that a student and their parents seek to graduate early, consideration will be decided on a case-by-case basis, and is subject to review and recommendation by administration and the school counselor.
 Under no circumstances will an exception be made for less than seven (7) semesters of attendance.
 All early graduation requests shall be related to career and/or educational plans of the student making the request.